Marinara sauce vs Tomato sauce - Health impact and Nutrition Comparison

 Glycemic index

-The glycemic index of a tomato sauce is equal to 31, while the glycemic index of marinara sauce is unknown.
+The glycemic index of tomato sauce is equal to 31, while the glycemic index of marinara sauce is not exactly pinpointed; however, it is a low glycemic index sauce.

 Fats